By Simon ManchesterSunday 17 Apr 2022Christian Growth with Simon ManchesterFaithReading Time: 1 minute

 So when Adam and Eve sinned, the fall brought disintegration all around us.
 When Christ died on the cross, he began integration, everything coming back together.
 And the resurrection of Jesus is the start of the harvest where God’s people who are now spiritually new will one day be physically new.
 So this is our third question to Paul, what’s the plan?
 New people in a new world.

 Fourth, last question.
 Where’s the power?
 Or what power is there to do this?
 You know, what’s the point?
 Destination.
 What’s the proof?
 Resurrection.
 What’s the plan?
 Perfection.
 What’s the power?
 Who’s gonna do this?
 Who’s gonna get people to believe?
 Who’s gonna get people to follow Jesus?
 Who’s gonna get people to wait for Jesus?
 Who’s gonna get people to arrive with Jesus?
 Well, Paul has a double answer.
-He says, “We await a savior.”
+He says, “We await a saviour.”
 We’re not doing this ourselves.
-We await a savior, somebody who’s already done the remarkable job of bringing us back into friendship with God.
+We await a saviour, somebody who’s already done the remarkable job of bringing us back into friendship with God.
 He’s gonna finish the job and bring us face to face with God.

 I don’t need to tell you that unbelief is not a new thing.
 The apostle Paul faced unbelief all over the place.
 Unbelief has characterized the world for 2,000 years.
 Ricky Gervais says, “We will be in a hundred years where we were a hundred years ago, which is nowhere.”
 Clever.
 But he forgets that a miracle has already taken place.
 And we’ve been created.
 And many here this morning have been rescued.
 And therefore, it’s not difficult for God to take people who he has made and rescued home.
 That’s His promise.
 Well, is there gonna be any opposition that is gonna give God a problem to do this?
 You know, is there anything that’s gonna get in the way and make it not happen?
 Paul says in verse 21, “Christ’s power is the power to master everything.”
 And we saw this in the gospels, when Jesus was in this world walking, and healing, and saving.
 There was nothing that was too difficult for him.
 Disease, crisis, trouble, storm, spiritual opposition, he mastered it.

-Patiently Waiting with Christ
+Patiently waiting with Christ

 And then when he faced the greatest problem of all, sin, death, judgment, he mastered it.
 And so the Apostle Paul says, “We wait.”
 We wait for the finish.
 And it’s not easy to wait.
 It’s not easy to wait especially in the 21st century, where everything is coming so fast.
 And sometimes I’m reminded of what it must have been like for those people right at the beginning of the Bible, where they had an arc sitting in the desert, and no flood, and they must have said to themselves, we’ve got an arc.
 And we today, we have Christ.
 Christ who lived, and died, and rose, and we’ve put our confidence in him.
 And there’ll come a day where the storm of judgment will come, God will do His great work of justice.
 Sin and evil will be dealt with, His people will be defended.
 And on that day, we will say praise God for Jesus, the person in which we find our safety, our forgiveness, our security, our hope, our future.

 So there’s Paul’s point, destination, everybody’s going somewhere, it’s gonna be black or brights.
 And there’s his proof, Christ has been raised.
 And there’s his plan or God’s plan to turn forgiven people into brand new people.
 And there’s the power, the power of God, unbeatable, unstoppable power of God.
 Now, I don’t know if you know a better message than that, but I don’t.
-Let’s pray.

 Gracious God, we thank you, again, for bringing to our ears the news of the Lord Jesus.
 We thank you for the proofs and the promises.
 We ask that you would help us to stand upon them with great gratitude and great confidence in Christ, and great joy, and great peace, and in your goodness, great faithfulness, and great expectancy.
 Please help us to be your representatives in this world.
 In Jesus name, amen.